bessobrien/surfs_up/README.md

 ![dec_temps](https://github.com/bessobrien/surfs_up/blob/main/Resources/December_temps.png)

+Our key differences between the two:
+* Temperatures are higher in June by approximately 3-4 degrees (mean), and 2 degrees (max).
+* June also has more days counted of rain.
+* The minimum temperature in December is 8 degrees lower than in June.

 ## Summary

 After looking at both June and December, we can see that the mean is within 3-4 degrees comparing June and December.
 The standard deviation is similiar, which means that temperatures stay fairly consistent year-round.